mebjas/mebjas.github.io/_posts/2020-01-22-android-camera-subsystem-basic-image-processing-steps-done-at-hardware-level-in-android-camera.md

 > **Did you know almost 2/3 of image you see is made up?**

-As mentioned in detail in [this article](https://blog.minhazav.dev/android-camera-hardware-explained/#isp-image-signal-processor) - the CMOS sensors doesn't sense <span style="color:red; font-weight:bold">RED</span>, <span style="color:blue; font-weight:bold">BLUE</span> and <span style="color:green; font-weight:bold">GREEN</span> for each pixel.
+As mentioned in [this article](https://blog.minhazav.dev/android-camera-hardware-explained/#isp-image-signal-processor) - the CMOS sensors doesn't sense <span style="color:red; font-weight:bold">RED</span>, <span style="color:blue; font-weight:bold">BLUE</span> and <span style="color:green; font-weight:bold">GREEN</span> for each pixel.
 The sensor senses one of these color per pixel (usually 2 Green, 1 Red and 1 Blue in 4 pixel group) and rest of the image is guessed programatically in the ISP.
 The input to the algorithm is called RAW Bayer Image.

 ![raw bayer image](../images/common_raw_bayer.png){:width="400px"}<br>
 <span class="image-caption">_Figure: The Bayer arrangement of color filters on the pixel array of an image sensor.
 Each two-by-two cell contains two green, one blue, and one red filter._</span>

-The reconstruction of the image from the bayer image is done using different type of  [multivariate interpolation](https://en.wikipedia.org/wiki/Multivariate_interpolation) techniques.
+The reconstruction of the image from the bayer image is called `demosaicing`.
+It's done using different type of  [multivariate interpolation](https://en.wikipedia.org/wiki/Multivariate_interpolation) techniques.
 To dig more into different types of algorithms present today - refer to [this Wikipedia](https://en.wikipedia.org/wiki/Demosaicing) article.

 #### Noise reduction
 ![noisy image](../images/common_noisy_image.jpg){:width="400px"} <br>